afnom/missing-semester/_2024/open_source_dev_with_git.md

 pack that gives you access to JetBrain's innovative IDEs, free domain names provided by Namecheap, name.com or .TECH, and if you choose to go down the route of payment processing for a project you have, waived transaction fees on Stripe.

-You can read more Education pack here: https://github.com/education
+You can read more about the Education pack here: https://github.com/education

 We'll be focusing on both ends of open-source development, from making contributions to open source projects to maintaining your own repository for contributions.
 As a demo, we'll open a pull request to our MS repository, writing our name to